 My classroom account was disabled - what happened?

 Classroom accounts for Adobe Express are only available to education users, specifically teachers, and students in educational institutions.
-Teachers are able to set up classroom accounts for themselves, set up a classroom and invite their students to join it using a class code.
+Teachers can set up classroom accounts, set up a classroom, and invite their students to join it using a class code.
 However, school or district administrators, using the Adobe Admin Console, can disable this feature.

-If you have been notified that your classroom account was disabled, then your administrator has turned off classroom accounts for your school or district.
+If you've been notified that your classroom account was disabled, your administrator has turned off classroom accounts for your school or district.
 You must speak with your administrator about how they would prefer you use Adobe Spark with your classroom.